DHTMLX/docs-suite/docs/treegrid/configuration.md

 You can fix (or "freeze") a column or several columns, so that they will become static, while the rest of columns remain scrollable.
 There is the [](treegrid/api/treegrid_leftsplit_config.md) property that splits grid columns into the frozen and movable parts.
-Just set the number of columns (from the left side of the grid) you want to freeze as a value of the property in the Grid configuration.
+Just set the number of columns (from the left side of the grid) you want to freeze as a value of the property in the TreeGrid configuration.

 ~~~js
 var treegrid = new dhx.TreeGrid("treegrid_container", {